-Our proposed co-action unit could achieve at least three advantages compared with other methods.
-First, different from previous works that using the same latent vectors in different types of inter-field interactions, the co-action unit utilizes the calculate ability of DNNs and couple two component features by dynamical parameter and input but not a fixed model, which provides more capacity to guarantee the update of two field features and avoid couple gradients.
-Second, less scale of the learnable parameters.
-The final aim of co-action learning is to learn excellent representation vector of every co-action features.
-However, directly learning the embedding of the carstein product of the component features needs to learn quite large-scale parameters.
-For instance, consider two features with both number of $N$ IDs.
-If we learning the co-action representation by learning the embeddings of their cartesian product, the parameters scale should be $O(N^2\times D)$, where $D$ is the dimension of embeddings.
-However, by using co-action unit, this scale will decrease to $O(N \times T)$, where the $T$ is the dimension of the parameter of co-action unit and far less than $N$.
-Less parameters are not only conducive to learning, but also can effectively reduce the burden of online system.
-Third, the co-action unit has better generalization to new feature combinations comparing with other previous works.
-Given a new feature combination, the co-action unit still works as long as embeddings of two sides are trained before.
+The proposed co-action unit has at least three advantages compared with other methods.
+First, different from previous works that use the same latent vectors in different types of inter-field interactions, the co-action unit utilizes the computational ability of micro-MLP and couples two component features $P_{induction}$ and $P_{feed}$ dynamically rather than a fixed model, which provides more capacity to guarantee the disentangled update of two field features.
+Second, a smaller scale of the parameters needs to learn.
+For instance, considering two features with both $N$ IDs, the parameter scale of their cartesian product should be $O(N^2 \times D)$, where $D$ is the dimension of embeddings.
+However, by using co-action unit, this scale will decrease to $O(N \times (D' + D))$, where $D'$ is the dimension of the $P_{induction}$ in co-action unit.
+Fewer parameters are not only conducive to learning but also can effectively reduce the burden of the online system.
+Third, the co-action unit has a better generalization to new feature combinations compared with cartesian product.
+Given a new feature combination, the co-action unit still works as long as their embeddings of two sides are trained before.